openid/OpenID4VC_SecTrust/draft-oid4vc-security-and-trust.md

 not always desired to enforce holder binding.

 > **Privacy/Security Requirement P-10:** The protocol must ensure that
-> no third party can read the credential issued by the Issuer.
+> no third party can read the credential issued by the Issuer (during or after issuance).

 It must be ensured that an attacker cannot introduce credentials into a Wallet that are not intended for the End-User.